Day two of our travels. So far we’ve visited

 For over a decade Harriet went back to Maryland rescuing about 70 slaves including her three of her brothers and her parents.
 She even tried to rescue her husband but he had married another woman.
 Even when she offered to take them both back home with her, John was comfortable where he was.

-In 1859 abolitionist Republican senator William Seward sold Harriet the land which her two house and the museum is on.
+In 1859 abolitionist Republican senator William Seward sold Harriet the land which her two houses and the museum is on.
 This gave her and her family a safe place to live.

 She continued to help the Union Army for two years as a scout and as a nurse.